timgrohmann/BringThermalPrinter/README.md

 To print directly via your thermal printer, execute `python BringThermalPrinter.py`.
 If you want to see a preview, use `python BringThermalPrinter.py -file` to render the output to a PNG-File.

+You may need to install a compatible `libusb-win32` Driver.
+Please use _Zadig_.